Quadratic fields, Artin-Schreier extensions, and Bell numbers: Trace formula for weighted Bell polynomials

-\begin{remark} Before the proof of \cref{trace_formula}, recall that $b_{m}(x, \lambda) = \sum_{j \geq 0} \binom{m}{j} b_{j}(x) \lambda^{m-j}$ (cf. \cref{convolution}).
+(cf.\ \cref{convolution}).
 Therefore, it is sufficient to prove \cref{trace_formula} for $\lambda = 0$.
 In this case, the statement itself has already appeared in Junod's paper \cite[Theorem 5]{Junod_trace}.
-However, his proof is inprecise.
-Moreover, he stated an intermediate result (= \cite[Theorem 3]{Junod_trace}), which is incorrect.
+However, his proof is imprecise.
+Moreover, he stated an intermediate result \cite[Theorem 3]{Junod_trace}, which is incorrect.
 In this section, we correct these errors and give self-contained proofs.
-The ideas of our proofs are the same as \cite{Junod_trace}, but we shall clarify what are the crucial ideas and where detailed analysis is necessary. \end{remark}
+The ideas of our proofs are the same as \cite{Junod_trace}, but we shall clarify the crucial ideas. \end{remark}